tallestlegacy/3_2-notes/Research Methods.md

 ### Research Methods vs Methodology

-**Research methods** may be understood as all those methods/techniques that are use for conduction of research.
+**Research methods** may be understood as all those methods techniques that are use for conduction of research.
-Research Methods or techniques thus refer to the methods teh researcher uses in performing research operations.
+Research Methods or techniques thus refer to the methods the researcher uses in performing research operations.

 **Research methodology** is a way to _systematically solve the research problem_.
 It may be understood as the science of studying how research is done scientifically.

 ### Approaches of Research

 1. **Quantitative research** is base in the measurement of quantity or amount.
 It is applicable to phenomena that can be expressed in terms of quantity.
 2. **Quantitative research** on the other hand, is concerned with qualitative phenomena i.e phenomena relating or involving quality or kind.
-For instance, when we are interested in investigating the reasons for human behavior.
+For instance, when we are interested in investigating the reasons for human behaviour.
 3. **Inferential approach** - The purpose of the inferential approach to research is to form a data base from which to infer characteristics or relationships of population.
 4. **Experimental Approach** to a project involves several items, including the facility used, the model itself, the test conditions where the model is tested, and corrections that are applied to the data.
 5. **Simulation Approach** - A Simulation refers to the imitation of real world activities and processes in a safe environment.
 It has an advantage of allowing learners to _reset_ the learning environment.